lzear/eslint-plugin-ninja/docs/configs/index.md

 # Configs

-The easiest way to use `eslint-plugin-perfectionist` is to use ready-made configs.
+The easiest way to use `eslint-plugin-dont` is to use ready-made configs.
 Config files use all the rules of the current plugin, but you can override them.

 This plugin provides three configs out of the box.